eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/basic-feature.md

 A Feature ID often needs to be set in the path of a HTTP request.
 Due to this fact we strongly recommend using a restricted set of characters (e.g. those for [Uniform Resource Identifiers (URI)](https://www.ietf.org/rfc/rfc3986.txt)).

-It is not recommended to use '*' as Feature ID because the '*' has a special meaning and can lead to unexpected results when retrieving or searching for things/features.
+The Feature ID may not be the wildcard operator '*' because it has a special meaning and can lead to unexpected results when retrieving or searching for things/features.

 ## Feature properties